meerkat-dashboard/meerkat/readme.md

 #### HLS and Audio Stream
 Embed video or audio streams in the dashboards in case staring at the dashboard is boring. (or you really care about the video!)

+### Sounds
+Meerkat allows you to specify a global sound scheme for state change, as well as upload custom sounds.
+Each check can also have different sounds triggered on state change.
+Yes you can have the sysadmin DJ soundboard of doom you always wanted!

+### Roadmap
+Work is underway on adding performance data, so you can pick a metric to display in a card contents.

+Future enhancements may include:
+* Authentication support (though it is meant to be displayed on a wall, without auth mostly)
+* Automation for creation of the dashboard config, allowing for easy mass creation of dashboards from Icinga data
+* Automation for export of Meerkat dashboards to Business Processes

+### Support
+Sol1 is an official Icinga Enterprise Partner, and can offer commercial support for Meerkat and Icinga and friends.
+We are a friendly bunch of people, so please don't hesitate to get in touch at http://sol1.com.au

 ### Contributing
 We welcome any contributions.
 Let us know via the issues here if there is something you need fixed up, or even better, a patch or PR would be most appreciated.